dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 		- Next week Anne Findley Chamberlain (she did Pastor hat/ Spiritual hat) (faith styles) will send a cheatsheet + quiz, Don't look at chart until you've taken the test.
 We won't esp. ch 4 in Faith styles
 	- music: *Opening of doors* (Will Ackerman) Youtube
 	- Pray as you go
-	- Nina: uses Gestalt method to interpret dreams (we are )
+	- Nina: uses Gestalt method to interpret dreams (we are everything in our drfeams)
 - Discussion
 	- Nina did dreamwork Jungian early.
 Also Allison some dreamwork.
 	- Only 1 woman in Bible had a dream: Sarah